-- 62. Plaintiff incorporates the preceding paragraphs as though fully set forth herein. - 63.
-The United States Constitution prohibits the taking of private property for public use without just compensation.
-U.S. Const.
-Am.
-V. The Colorado Constitution similarly protects citizens against unlawful takings without just compensation, providing

-- 64. The conservation easement program established by the Colorado Legislature and set forth in C.R.S. §§ 38-30.5-101, et seq. and 39-22-522, et seq. was designed to incentivize private property owners to convey private property to governmental entities or charitable organizations for the specifically articulated public purpose and use of conserving and preserving land within the state in a predominantly natural, scenic, or open condition, with the compensation for such donation of private property to be tax credits for the donor, as specified in C.R.S. § 39-22-522. - 65.
-The State created, advertised and promoted the conservations easement program, seeking to entice landowners to convey property for conservations purposes. - 66.
-Landowners conveyed their property to various qualified donees, including various political subdivisions of the state pursuant to this legislation, with the expectation that they would receive tax credits in exchange and as compensation for the conservation easement they created for the benefit of the state and the public use of the donated property that is defined in the legislation. - 67.
-The Defendants have effectively taken Plaintiffs' members' property by arbitrarily and capriciously devaluing the donated property, attributing \$0 value to the property, and accordingly depriving the donors of the tax credits contemplated under the conservation easement program and the just compensation they are entitled to receive for their donation of their private property, in violation of the United States Constitution and Article II, Section 15 of the Colorado Constitution, causing such damages that are a natural, necessary, and reasonable result of the unlawful taking.

-- 68. Various political subdivisions of the state have retained the conservation easements while the Defendants unlawfully deny the tax credits that induced the landowners to convey those perpetual easements. - 69.
+- 71. Plaintiff incorporates the preceding paragraphs as though fully set forth herein. - 72.
+The Colorado Constitution protects citizens against unlawful takings without just compensation, providing that private property shall not be taken or damaged, for public use, without just compensation.
+Colo.
+Const.
+Art.
+II, Section 15. - 73.
+The conservation easement program established by the Colorado Legislature and set forth in C.R.S. §§ 38-30.5-101, et seq. and 39-22-522, et seq. was designed to incentivize private property owners to convey private property to governmental entities or charitable organizations for the specifically articulated public purpose and use of conserving and preserving land within the state in a predominantly natural, scenic, or open condition, with the compensation for such donation of private property to be tax credits for the donor, as specified in C.R.S. § 39-22-522.

+- 74. The State created, advertised and promoted the conservations easement program, seeking to entice landowners to convey property for conservations purposes. - 75.
+Landowners conveyed their property to various qualified donees, including various political subdivisions of the state pursuant to this legislation, with the expectation that they would receive tax credits in exchange and as compensation for the conservation easement they created for the benefit of the state and the public use of the donated property that is defined in the legislation. - 76.
+The Defendants have effectively taken Plaintiff's property by arbitrarily and capriciously devaluing the donated property after the just compensation had been realized by the Plaintiff, attributing \$0 value to the property in order to claw back the just compensation, and accordingly depriving the donors of the tax credits contemplated under the conservation easement program and the just compensation they are entitled to receive for their donation of their private property, in violation Colorado Constitution Art.
+II, Section 15, causing such damages that are a natural, necessary, and reasonable result of the unlawful taking. - 77.
+Various political subdivisions of the state have retained the conservation easements while the Defendants unlawfully deny the tax credits that induced the landowners to convey those perpetual easements. - 78.
 The landowners' property has been greatly devalued because of the perpetual restrictions placed on it pursuant to the conservation easement requirements.